4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

 Progressively Adding Information
 --------------------------------

 After the simulation has run, it's useful to add more information, such as tracks, annotations and other parameters.
 Adding this information and re-running the workflow will **not** cause it to re-run the simulation.
 Instead, it adds the information to the rest of the workflow, so that the new data can be viewed in the browser.

-To see this in our example, copy the project.min-with-tracks.yaml file to the project.yaml file:
+To see this in our example, replace the ``project.yaml`` file with a minimal project file containing track data, ``project.min-with-tracks.yaml``, which defines two tracks for the browser:

 .. code-block::